joshuahunsberger/VirtualTourist/README.md

 Screenshots below are shown on the iOS simulator for an iPhone 6s Plus.

+####NOTE:
+This app requests data from Flickr's API.
+You will need to enter anAPI key in `FlickrConstants.swift` to run the app on your machine.
+If you do not have an API key, you can request one here: https://www.flickr.com/services/apps/create/apply/

+##Walkthrough

 The initial screen shows a map view.

 ![Map View](screenshots/map_view.png)